NICER Magnetar Burst Catalog: Results and Discussion

 Regardless of methodology, the burst durations of SGR~1935+2154 differ significantly from those of other magnetars, suggesting possible intrinsic differences between this source and the broader magnetar population.
-SGR~1935+2154 is currently the only Galactic magnetar known to produce FRBs \citep{2020Natur.587...54C,2020Natur.587...59B}, and numerous studies have explored what physical mechanisms might make it distinct. \citet{2025ApJ...989...63H} reported that during the 2022 outburst of SGR~1935+2154, the burst properties evolved across different epochs, with a notable change after an intermediate flare.
-The X-ray bursts that occurred after the flare, including those around the time of FRB~20221014A \citep{2022ATel15681....1D}, exhibit properties that differ significantly from the pre-flare burst population. \citet{2021NatAs...5..408Y} also found that the X-ray counterpart of FRB~20200428 exhibited a softer spectrum compared to typical bursts, potentially indicating an origin in a different region of the magnetosphere.
+SGR~1935+2154 is currently the only Galactic magnetar known to produce FRB-like bursts \citep{2020Natur.587...54C,2020Natur.587...59B}, and numerous studies have explored what physical mechanisms might make it distinct. \citet{2025ApJ...989...63H} reported that during the 2022 outburst of SGR~1935+2154, the burst properties evolved across different epochs, with a notable change after an intermediate flare.
+The X-ray bursts that occurred after the flare, including those around the time of the X-ray associated FRB~221014A \citep{2022ATel15681....1D,2026MNRAS.546ag312W}, exhibit properties that differ significantly from the pre-flare burst population. \citet{2021NatAs...5..408Y} also found that the X-ray counterpart of FRB~200428 exhibited a softer spectrum compared to typical bursts, potentially indicating an origin in a different region, more polar, of the magnetosphere.
+In this quasi-polar burst scenario, longer burst durations would be expected as field line foot points extend to larger altitudes.

-These findings suggest that the differences in $T_{90}$ durations between SGR~1935+2154 and other magnetars may reflect variations in the burst mechanism across different outbursts and even between epochs within a single outburst.
+These findings suggest that the differences in $T_{90}$ durations between SGR~1935+2154 and other magnetars may reflect variations in the burst physics, geometry and location across different outbursts and even between epochs within a single outburst.
 Our SGR~1935+2154 sample combines bursts from the 2020, 2021, and 2022 outbursts, and further disentangling these epoch-dependent effects will be necessary to understand the underlying physics.
 A detailed comparison of burst properties across different epochs of SGR~1935+2154 will be presented in a forthcoming paper (Chu et al., in preparation).
-Together, these results emphasize that SGR~1935+2154 is an exceptional case among magnetars, potentially connected to its unique ability to produce FRBs.
+Together, these results emphasize that SGR~1935+2154 is an exceptional case among magnetars, potentially connected to its unique ability to produce radio bursts.

 In addition to bursts from other magnetars, \citet{2013ApJ...778..105L} reported 275 bursts from 1E~1547.0$-$5048 detected with \textit{Swift}/X-ray Telescope (XRT), with a $T_{90}$ distribution peaking at 207\,ms and 262 bursts from SGR~0501+4516 detected with \textit{XMM-Newton}, whose $T_{90}$ durations peak at about 100\,ms. \citet{2015ApJS..218...11C} presented a catalog of 440 bursts from at least eight magnetars observed by \textit{Fermi}/GBM.
 Among these, 386 bursts originate from 1E~1547.0$-$5048 and have a $T_{90}$ peak at 156\,ms, while the remaining bursts peak around 80\,ms. Overall, these duration distributions are longer than those of the regular magnetar bursts in our \textit{NICER} sample.
 One likely explanation is that \textit{NICER} offers superior time resolution and larger effective area than those aforementioned missions, it is more sensitive to faint or shorter duration bursts.
 Consequently, our catalog includes a substantial number of short bursts, leading to systematically shorter $T_{90}$ distributions compared to previous studies.